mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

     }
 ```

-Basically, the execution of the `findJLAActors` function will throw an exception the first time it's called.
+Executing the `findJLAActors` function will throw an exception the first time it's called.
 The second time, it will emit all the actors playing in the "Zack Snyder's Justice League" movie.
 The above example mimics a temporary network glitch.
 We can now use the `retry` function to retry the execution of the `findJLAActors` function and print all the actors playing in the movie:

 ```kotlin
 actorRepository